Masquerade-Circus/bench-test/README.md

 # bench-test

-Performance test runner based on Benchmark.js and inspired by Mocha
+Performance test runner based on BuffaloBench and inspired by Mocha

 The purpose of this plugin is not only run benchmarks but to allow the developers to ensure that their application performance does not drops between commits or pull requests.
 By default it will fail if performance drops a certain percentage (2.5% by default).